wp-plugins/amr-ical-events-list/readme.txt

 == Description ==

-Encourage viewers to bookmark your events on their calendars.
+Display event lists, big box calendars, upcoming events widgets or small calendar widgets.
+Encourage viewers to subscribe to or bookmark your events on their calendars.
 This plugin offers a thorough Ical calendar parser - copes with all the ical recurrence possibilities, and a large part of the rest of the spec.
 The free version accepts one or many ical urls for ics files.
 It produces a very stylable list of events, notes, todo's or freebusy info.

 For more information, please see [plugin home page](http://icalevents.anmari.com)